I am standing at the window

 and my children's eyes,

-to view each individual face, each Sheep, as unique -
+to view each individual face,

-to view each face and body as easy to see,
+"To view each face and body as easy to see,

 to view what is new as easy to make out,

-and simple to uniquely define.
+and simple to uniquely define."

 and my children's eyes,